back

 When all their guests had gathered, the newlyweds entered to a blaze of napkin-twirling and took their seats at the top table.
 The speeches took place in front of the fireplace, a setting made even more impressive by the oil painted portrait hanging in an ornate gold frame above it.

-If you’re searching for a Davenport House wedding photographer who brings calm confidence, emotional storytelling, and a luxury-yet-relaxed vibe, I’d love to hear about your plans.
+If you’re searching for a Davenport House wedding photographer who brings calm confidence, emotional storytelling, and a elevated but laid-back feel, I’d love to hear about your plans.

 My approach is effortless, attentive and unobtrusive, with gentle direction when it helps, so you can be fully present while I capture how it felt.